-Over the period of production of Triumphs, the Oil Pump sees a number of changes mostly associated with the capacity of the pump, but there are also detail changes made to the valves, materials and the input ports.
+Over the period of production of Triumphs, the Oil Pump sees a number of changes mostly associated with the capacity of the pump, but there are also detail changes made to the valves and inlet ports.
 Take time to research as the pump fitted to your machine may not be the one originally specified.
+Pumps from the Pre Unit Twins are not interchangeable with those from Unit Twins!